Performance & UX

 6. Form friction

-The form is where many demo pages convert good intent into silent drop-off.
+The form is where high intent often dies a silent death.

 Check: